HelloLion/KoboldCamp/README.md

--Changed the readme to be the format that git/github like (README.md) and cleaned up the readme also -added some leather armor reactions, moved the fur bed reaction, to Bushcraft Workshop -added bone cages and statues to Bushcraft workshop -continuing to tweak on entity_itemthief (Kobold Trading partners)
+-Changed the readme to be the format that git/github like (README.md) and cleaned up the readme also -added some leather armor reactions, moved the fur bed reaction, to Bushcraft Workshop -added bone cages and statues to Bushcraft workshop -continuing to tweak on entity_itemthief (aka Kobold Trading partners) [still needs work and testing] -added the ability to extract blood and brew it into alcohol [CURENTLY BROKEN] (idea from Masterwork DF by Meph) -made weapon stones more effective (thanks, AJC!)
+-made vermin edible and added wickerworking [CURENTLY BROKEN] (thanks to milo christiansen, creator of Rubble)